MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 - Update the Swift source code to generate the header and mark the required members with `@objc` attribute
 - Build a proxy framework where you control the public interface and proxy all the calls to underlying framework

-In this tutorial, we are going to use the second approach as it has fewer dependencies on third-party source code, which is not always available.
+In this tutorial, the second approach is described as it has fewer dependencies on third-party source code, which is not always available.
 Another reason to avoid the first approach is the additional effort required to support future framework changes.
 Once you start adding changes to the third-party source code, you are responsible for supporting these changes and potentially merging them with every future update.

-As an example, in this tutorial we are going to bind the [Gigya Swift SDK](https://developers.gigya.com/display/GD/Swift+SDK).
+As an example, in this tutorial a binding for the [Gigya Swift SDK](https://developers.gigya.com/display/GD/Swift+SDK) is created.

 1. Open Xcode and create new Swift framework, which will be a proxy between Xamarin.iOS code and third-party Swift framework.
 Click **File > New > Project** and follow the wizard steps: